R0NGSH3N/simple-spark-etl/README.md

     Map<String, String> sparkConf = spark.conf().getAll();
    ~~~

+   the `spark.sql.shuffle.partitions` is the number of partition when spark shuffle the data for join and aggregation.
+[Here](https://data-flair.training/blogs/shuffling-and-sorting-in-hadoop) is good link to introduce the "shuffle" and "sort" in `MapReduced`.

 2. Implement `DataFrameReader`

     Once you have the `SparkSession`, you can build `DataFrameReader` from it: